 Rubber band intakes, commonly used by in the VEX Robotics Competition, generally feature sprockets, wheels, or gears at two ends, with rubber bands interlaced in between to form a pliable and bendable roller.
 Generally, it can be actuated or adjustable with a servo, although this is not necessary.
-Rubber band intakes are great with intaking balls, but not so great with other types of game elements such as cubes.
-It generally is slower than a surgical tubing intake, and requires multiple stages to transfer elements from collection to deposit.
-Zip ties can be added to increase the intake's range to accommodate for smaller balls.
+Rubber band intakes

-Fig. 86: 8680 Kraken-Pinion, Relic Recovery
+Fig. 96: 8680 Kraken-Pinion, Relic Recovery